-As String \ size specifies the variable as a string of ASCII characters, NULL terminated, with an optional size specifying the maximum number of characters in the string.
+As String size specifies the variable as a string of ASCII characters, NULL terminated, with an optional size specifying the maximum number of characters in the string.
 A string is convenient in handling serial sensors, dial strings, text messages, etc. When size is not specified, a default of 24 characters will be used (23 usable bytes and 1 terminating byte).

-As a special case, a string can be declared As String \ 1.
+As a special case, a string can be declared As String 1.
 This allows the efficient storage of a single character.
 The string will take up 4 bytes in memory and when stored in a data table, but it will hold only one character.

 Structures (StructureType/EndStructureType) are an advanced technique used to organize variables and display data in a structured manner.
-They can significantly shorten program code, especially for instructions that output an array of values, such as AW2000, GPSO, and SDI12Recorder().
+They can significantly shorten program code, especially for instructions that output an array of values, such as AW200(), GPS(), and SDI12Recorder().
 For example, a single StructureType may be used to organize and display data for multiple vibrating wire sensors or many SDI-12 sensors without creating aliases for each sensor.
-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr6/ 2.
+See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.eu/crbasic/cr6/ of the Const declaration can make the program easier to follow, easier to modify, and more secure against unintended changes.
+Unlike variables, constants cannot be changed while the program is running.

-8.4.2 Constants
+7.4.2 Constants

 The Const declaration is used to assign a name that can be used in place of a value in the data logger CRBasic program.
 Once a value is assigned to a constant, each time the value is needed in the program, the programmer can type in the constant name instead of the value itself.
-The use of the Const declaration can make the program easier to follow, easier to modify, and more secure against unintended changes.
-Unlike variables, constants cannot be changed while the program is running.
+The use